aoanla/SRDBlog-Src/posts/highlights/2019/wknd-02Aug2019.rst

 .. title: Weekend Highlights: 03 August 2019
 .. slug: weekendhighlights-03082019
 .. date: 2019-07-30 19:00 UTC+01:00
-.. tags: weekend highlights, short track roller derby, german roller derby, national tournaments, new zealand roller derby, british roller derby, mrda, mrda european qualifiers, scottish roller derby, australian roller derby, french roller derby, ecuadorian roller derby, argentine roller derby, mexican roller derby, south african roller derby, boudicca cup,
+.. tags: weekend highlights, short track roller derby, german roller derby, national tournaments, new zealand roller derby, british roller derby, mrda, mrda european qualifiers, scottish roller derby, australian roller derby, french roller derby, ecuadorian roller derby, argentine roller derby, mexican roller derby, south african roller derby, boudicca cup, chilean roller derby, torneo x roller derby
 .. category:
 .. link:
 .. description:
 .. type: text
 .. author: aoanla

+This is another "all weekend in one update" set of highlights, although there are several exciting events this weekend: the first fixture of the Chilean national tournament, the Torneo X, in Valdivia; the MRDA Men's European Qualifiers in Aberdeen; and Argentina meet Uruguay in Buenos Aires, for one of Tempestad Roller Derby's first games (plus raising funds for 2x4 to attend in WFTDA Playoffs).

 The rules are, as usual: highlights limited to 1 event per country, with an "extra" event allowed for a different kind of fixture
 (so, 1 tournament and 1 bootcamp), or if they involve Scottish leagues (since we are the *Scottish* Roller Derby Blog).